 Price is obviously one of the biggest factors when making a business decision.
-But when choosing a language service provider (LSP) to interpret the various business languages you serve, there is more to price than meets the eye.
+But when choosing a language services provider (LSP) to interpret the various business languages you serve, there is more than price to consider.

 A bargain isn’t really a bargain if it means compromising on quality or security.
 And with so much on the line, selecting the wrong LSP based on price alone can have expensive consequences.
 This can include lawsuits, a negative reputation for your organization, and even a loss of life, in some cases.

-These are the three most important themes when comparing price:
+These are the 3 most important themes when comparing price:

-Quality interpreters and technology: Valuable information — not to mention your image with your audience — is at stake when you work with an LSP.
-It is essential that the interpreters you utilize are highly skilled.
+- Quality interpreters and technology: Valuable information — not to mention your image with your audience — is at stake when you work with an LSP.
+It is essential that the interpreters you utilize are highly skilled and trained.
 Likewise, a top LSP will maintain price integrity by employing quality information technology on its clients’ behalf.